graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 ## Performance Considerations

 Authorization is not free.
-Rhere is a minor, but real, performance cost to inspecting and evaluating policies on a field.
+There is a minor, but real, performance cost to inspecting and evaluating policies on each field.
 This true regardless of yor choice of `PerField` or `PerRequest` authorization.
-Every secure field still needs to be evaluated, whether they are done up front or as the query progresses.
+Every secured field still needs to be evaluated, whether it is done up front or as the query progresses.
 In a REST query, you generally only secure your top-level controller methods, consider doing the same with your GraphQL queries.

 :::tip
 Centralize your authorization checks to your controller methods.
 There is usually no need to apply `[Authorize]`  attributes to each and every method and property across your entire schema.